- Data vs. cybersecurity analytics

 According to this site’s complete guide to a bachelor’s in cybersecurity degree page, there are five things to consider when evaluating tuition costs.

-1. Cost per credit: This is probably the simplest metric to use when comparing cybersecurity degree programs to one another.
-Sometimes total tuition costs can include things like lab fees or other expenses.
+- Cost per credit: This is probably the simplest metric to use when comparing cybersecurity degree programs to one another.
+Sometimes, total tuition costs can include things like lab fees or other expenses.
 But to get a sense of the cost versus value of a cybersecurity degree, make sure and compare credit costs for each program.

-2. Location: The cost of a cybersecurity bachelor’s degree might vary depending on geographic location.
-One thing to evaluate is whether or not the school has existing relationships with cybersecurity employers in a geographic area.
+- Location: The cost of a cybersecurity bachelor’s degree might vary depending on geographic location.
+One thing to evaluate is whether the school has relationships with cybersecurity employers in a geographic area.
 This will make things like internships and career planning a little bit easier.

-3. Size: Overall, school and program size seem to correlate to cost.
+- Size: Overall, school and program size seem to correlate with cost.
 Larger programs offer more in the way of diversity of course offerings because the programs are part of a larger university.
 However, bigger isn’t always better, so researching how individual programs will help meet individual student needs and aspirations is always advisable.

 Scholarships